vaithak/Univariate-Truncated-Sampling/README.md

     ![Medium/Histogram_2.png](Medium/Histogram_2.png)

 ## Hard: Metropolis-Hastings algorithm
-> The samples points were written into `data_1.txt` and plotted using python file `plot.py`.
+* The samples points were written into `data_1.txt` and `data_2.txt` and plotted using python file `plot.py`.
-> The pdfs are chosen with form similar to the density functions that can be obtained by norm of velocity vector of a parametric polynomial curve.
+* The pdfs are chosen with form similar to the density functions that can be obtained by norm of velocity vector of a parametric polynomial curve.

 1) **Target pdf (Unnormalized) (F) :**  sqrt(x + x<sup>2</sup> - x<sup>3</sup> + 2)
     - **Suppport :** (-2, 2)